-You want to write a memoir or other nonfiction book, a goal that’s been nagging at you for weeks, months, maybe longer.
+You want to write a memoir, a goal that’s been nagging at you for weeks, months, maybe longer.
 You keep starting.
 Then stopping.
 Then starting again.

 You think you know the subject, but you have so many questions.
 How much of your story should you tell?
 Should you include stories from other people?
 Is research necessary?
 What is the best structure?
 Who is the audience?
 And how long will this thing take anyway?

 If any of this sounds familiar, I invite you to take a deep breath.
 Yes, writing a book—especially one based on your own knowledge and life experiences—can be intimidating.
 But it will also be one of the most energizing, life-changing, life-affirming, spiritually charged and personally rewarding things you ever do.

 If you’re ready to stop procrastinating and start writing, I’d love to be your thought partner, cheerleader and personal mentor.
 I want to teach you how to start writing a book and help you write (and publish!) the book only you can write.

 I’ve been coaching writers for more than 15 years and have coached more than 400 writers one on one.
 Over the years, I’ve learned that coaching works best when both coach and client are jointly committed to a project.

 I show my commitment to you by taking on only a limited number of clients.
 This gives me the time and focus necessary to fully concentrate on your project.

 You, in turn, demonstrate your commitment to your writing by agreeing to work with me for a minimum of six months.
 This commitment virtually ensures you will make significant progress—in fact, it’s not uncommon for clients to power through a complete first draft within six months.